Spin correlations in La$_3$Ni$_2$O$_7$ thin films

-\section{Abstract}
+\subsection{ABSTRACT}

 The discovery of ambient-pressure superconductivity with $T_{c,\text{onset}} > 40$ K in {\LNO} (LNO) thin films grown on the SrLaAlO$_4$ (SLAO) substrate with compressive ($\varepsilon\approx-2\%$) epitaxial strain provides a unique platform for investigating the superconducting mechanism in nickelate superconductors.
-Here, we use resonant inelastic X-ray scattering (RIXS) to unveil the dispersive spin excitations in a LNO/SLAO superconducting thin film and establish the strain dependence of the electronic and spin excitations in LNO thin films with strain ranging from $\varepsilon\approx-2\%$ to $+1.9\%$.
-Compared with the bulk crystal, the LNO/SLAO thin film (with $\varepsilon\approx-2\%$) exhibits similar $dd$ excitations and spin dynamics with larger bandwidth.
-By contrast, tensile-strained LNO/SrTiO$_3$ ($\varepsilon \approx +1.9\%$) exhibits a marked suppression of both the spin excitations and the Ni $3d_{z^2}$-derived $dd$ excitations.
-The strain dependence of the spin excitations reflects significant changes in the interlayer exchange coupling $J_z$, and the diminishing $dd$ excitations in tensile-strained samples indicates weaker Ni 3{\dz}-O 2$p_{z}$ hybridization.
-This strain evolution of the spin excitations and $J_{z}$ is attributed to the strain-tuned $c$-axis Ni-O-Ni bond angle $\varphi$, which controls the Ni 3{\dz}-O 2$p_{z}$ hybridization.
-Since superconductivity is observed only in films grown on SLAO, and spin correlations are enhanced along with the emergence of superconductivity, our results identify $\varphi$ as a key structural lever controlling $J_z$ and provide direct spectroscopic support for spin-fluctuation-mediated interlayer pairing scenarios in bilayer nickelates.
+Here, we use resonant inelastic X-ray scattering (RIXS) to unveil the dispersive spin excitations in the LNO/SLAO thin film and establish the strain dependence of the electronic and spin excitations in LNO thin films with strain ranging from $\varepsilon\approx-2\%$ to $+1.9\%$.
+Compared with bulk LNO, LNO/SLAO exhibits similar $dd$ excitations and spin dynamics, but with a larger spin-excitation bandwidth, whereas tensile-strained LNO/SrTiO$_3$ exhibits a marked suppression of both the spin excitations and the Ni $3d_{z^2}$-derived $dd$ excitations.
+This evolution reflects a strain-tuned interlayer exchange interaction $J_z$ and Ni 3{\dz}-O 2$p_z$ hybridization.
+Our results demonstrate how epitaxial strain modulates the interlayer magnetic coupling and are consistent with scenarios in which the interlayer antiferromagnetic superexchange interaction promotes interlayer pairing in bilayer nickelates.